Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Comparison with minimal models

-The derived graph (middle three panels) presents a very different picture, with a rapid increase in density.
-This highlights, as expected, the effect of preferential attachment rules that favor the creation of edges pointing toward older nodes—those that have had more time to accumulate incoming links from subsequently added nodes.
-This behavior is also visible in the bottom panel, which shows the histograms obtained from the model derived from the modified Barabási–Albert (Price) model.
+The {\it temporal graph} and the {\it TSL graph} (middle three panels) exhibit the same localized excess associated with daily periodicity, but display a different overall picture, with a rapid increase in density.
+This highlights, as expected, the effect of preferential attachment rules that favor the creation of edges pointing toward older nodes---those that have had more time to accumulate incoming links from subsequently added nodes.
+This behavior is also visible in the bottom panel (Fig.~\ref{fig:Comparison}e), which shows the histogram obtained from the modified Barabási--Albert (Price) model and exhibits a regular increase in density over the whole time range.

-The derived graph without $TSL$ partitioning (second panel from the top) displays several regimes corresponding to different time scales, suggesting the existence of distinct growth phenomena.
-When examining the histograms while distinguishing between the types defined by the $TSL$ partitioning, these same regimes—between 1 minute and 1 hour, 1 hour and 1 day, and beyond a few months—are observed in the histograms of edges pointing toward $101$ nodes (i.e., for TSL-type edges $011>101$ and $111>101$; see Supplemental Material 11).
-In contrast, Fig.~\ref{fig:Comparison} shows the linear variation (on a log–log scale) in the histogram of edge timestamp differences for the $011>111$ edges, spanning time intervals from a few minutes to over one month.
+A more detailed analysis of the histogram of the {\it temporal graph} without $TSL$ partitioning (Fig.~\ref{fig:Comparison}b) reveals several regimes corresponding to different time scales---between 1 minute and 1 hour, 1 hour and 1 day, and beyond a few months---suggesting the coexistence of distinct growth phenomena.
+When distinguishing between the types defined by the $TSL$ partitioning, edges pointing toward $101$ nodes (e.g., $011{\to}101$ edges in Fig.~\ref{fig:Comparison}d) exhibit a similar behavior.
+In contrast, Fig.~\ref{fig:Comparison}c shows a linear trend (on a log--log scale) in the distribution of timestamp differences for $011{\to}111$ edges, spanning time intervals from a few minutes to about one year, once the local excesses associated with daily activity are excluded.

+Taken together, these results show that the {\it temporal graph} derived from the {\it main graph} captures a global growth pattern that is not visible in the subgraph of nodes with native temporal attributes, and that is consistent with a minimal preferential-attachment model.
+At the same time, the $TSL$ partitioning reveals that this apparent global behavior may result from the superposition of distinct dynamical regimes, associated with different classes of edges and time scales.

-The existence and competition between distinct growth rules associated with different time scale can be studied in the scope aging phenomena, which are known, from the study of minimal models to be sufficient to prevent the persistence of scale-invariant properties at long times.
-In broader terms, the question studying growing rule of real-world network, concerns the existence of a characteristic time scale associated with the loss of a node’s "attractiveness".
+Even if the detailed growth rules still need to be investigated, the presence or absence of {\it aging effects}, associated with a characteristic timescale associated for the loss of a node’s attractiveness, is an important feature.
+Such aging phenomena are known from the study of minimal models to be sufficient to prevent the persistence of scale-invariant properties at long times.
+This effect is visible for the $RV$ nodes of the {\it main graph}, whose attractiveness decreases over time and drops even more sharply beyond approximately one year (top panel, Fig.~\ref{fig:Comparison}).